What is the ABC Quality Rating & Improvement System?

 Our Services for Parents & Providers

-For providers, ABC Quality gives guidance and tools for continuous improvement—and helps them qualify for SC Voucher reimbursements at higher levels.
+For providers, ABC Quality gives guidance and tools for continuous improvement—and helps them qualify for Child Care Scholarship reimbursements at higher levels.
 ABC Quality provides grants and scholarships for training.
 And because parents use the ratings to make decisions, the directory can help providers connect with new families.

 Benefits for Families